How Long Does SEO Take: Quick Answer

 Every site is different.
 You simply can’t measure in hours, days, weeks, or months how long SEO will take, nor can you measure the number of hours you should spend working on it.

 There is no quick fix for website rankings.
-You will need to spend a decent amount of time working on your SEO strategy, but the effort will slowly but surely pay off.
+You will need to spend a decent amount of time working on your SEO strategy, but I promise you, the effort will slowly but surely pay off.